 With the cost of groceries on the rise there has never been a better time to learn how to extend your food dollar, professional home economist Mairlyn Smith to the rescue.
 Planning ahead and using one meal to create another meal a few days apart is both economical and a form of kitchen creativity.

 This seven-day plan includes 7 dinners and 7 lunches using the leftovers from previous meals to create another meal or lunch.
-Catch me on Cityline Wednesday, March 2 to watch this segment.
+Here’s the segment I did on Cityline.

 This plan is a reflection of an average week at my house.

 Its really important to note that health and what we eat is what I’m all about, so I included the foods that we all need for optimum health: